-If you have used University of Texas/Texas Tribune Polling data or any other content from this website, let us know about it so that we can include your work on our publication list.
+If you have used University of Texas/Texas Politics Project (or University of Texas/Texas Tribune) Polling data or any other content from this website, let us know about it so that we can include your work on our publication list.
 Send an email with citation information to email@example.com.

 Huerta, Juan Carlos.
 "Analyzing When, or If, Texas Turns from Red to Purple," Southwestern Political Science Association Annual Meeting, March 24-26, 2016, Las Vegas, NV.